-This equality can be proved with an argument analogous to the one used in proving the loss of regularity in presence of holes.
-At this point it is clear that the injectivity is lost.
+This identity can be proved with an argument similar to the proof of loss of regularity.
+Identity \eqref{lossinjectivity} shows that injectivity is lost.

-Neverthelessm for special subspaces of $\sol$ this is instead true.
+Nevertheless, for special subspaces of $\sol$ injectivity turns out to be preserved.
 The first example is of course the vacuum.
-Then we will show that the addition of positive energy solutions does not affet injectivity (as we expect).
-On the other hand, in creating holes we have to choose the solutions very carefully in order to preserve the faithfulness.
+Then we show that the addition of positive-energy solutions does not affect injectivity (as one could expect).
+On the other hand, in creating holes we have to choose the solutions very carefully in order to preserve injectivity.
 This is the content of the current section.